gannonprudhomme/Desktop-Control-Tablet/README.md

 # Desktop-Control-Tablet
-A Desktop Companion Tablet built to control my Windows 10 home computer with a Raspberry Pi and touch screen
+A Desktop Companion Tablet built to control my Windows 10 home computer with a Raspberry Pi and touch screen.
+Focuses on modularity and customizability to allow easy addition and swapping of "modules" and other components.

 ![Screenshot](screenshots/screenshot1.png)